interledger-deprecated/ilp-plugin-virtual/README.md

     // If we've already paid out more than outgoingBalance, then it won't be the
     // max value.
 The maxValueTracker will return outgoingBalance as the result,
     // and outgoingBalance - outgoingBalance is 0.
-Therefore, we send no payment. const lastPaid = ctx.state.amountSettled.setIfMax({ value: outgoingBalance, data: null }) const diff = outgoingBalance - lastPaid.value
+Therefore, we send no payment. const lastPaid = await ctx.state.amountSettled.setIfMax({ value: outgoingBalance, data: null }) const diff = new BigNumber(outgoingBalance)
+      .sub(lastPaid.value)

-    if (!diff) {
+    if (diff.lessThanOrEqualTo('0')) {
       return
     }

     // We take the transaction ID from the payment we send, and give it as an
-    // identifier so out peer can look it up on the network and verify that we
+    // identifier so our peer can look it up on the network and verify that we
     // paid them.
 Another approach could be to return nothing from this
     // function, and have the peer automatically track all incoming payments
     // they're notified of on the settlement ledger.